hashicorp/vault/website/source/api/secret/transit/index.html.md

 - `name` `(string: <required>)` – Specifies the name of the encryption key to generate hmac against.
 This is specified as part of the URL.

+- `key_version` `(int: 0)` – Specifies the version of the key to use for signing.
+If not set, uses the latest version.
+Must be greater than or equal to the key's `min_encryption_version`, if set.

 - `algorithm` `(string: "sha2-256")` – Specifies the hash algorithm to use.
 This can also be specified as part of the URL.
 Currently-supported algorithms are: